How to motivate your teenager

 Encourage your teen to reflect on why they’re procrastinating.
 Is it anxiety, confusion, or simply too many distractions like their phone?

-Recognising the root cause can help them make the necessary changes.
+Recognising the root cause can help them make the necessary changes – it might not necessarily be down to pubertal laziness.
 This can be a particularly helpful exercise when they vocalise their stress or overwhelm to you, a way to open up the conversation to start improving things.

 Limit distractions